Smael Mondon Jr.

-Smael Simon Mondon Jr. is an American football linebacker for the Georgia Buldogs.
+Smael Simon Mondon Jr. (SMAY---el; born February 13, 2003) is an American professional football linebacker for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Eagles in the fifth round of the 2025 NFL draft.

-High school career
+Early life

 Mondon Jr. attended Paulding County High School in Dallas, Georgia.
 A five-star recruit, he played in the 2021 All-American Bowl.
 He committed to the University of Georgia to play college football.

 College career

 As a true freshman at Georgia in 2021, Mondon Jr. played in all 15 games as a backup recording 10 tackles and one sack.
 He took over as a starter his sophomore year in 2022.